Percival Scott Beves: Life

-Honors
+Honours

 In 1916, Beves received the Order of Saint Stanislaus 2nd Class with Sword from the Russian Empire.
 In 1917, he became Companion of the Order of St Michael and St George (CMG) and a year later Companion of The Most Honorable Order of the Bath (CB).
 Beves was also a recipient of the Queen's South Africa Medal with 2 service clasps and the King's South Africa Medal with 2 service clasps.